oleksandr-kupenko/admin-zone-front-vue-js/README.md

 This version not works without a database.
 But ready to connect it (contains api settings).
 Bakand for it: https://github.com/oleksandr-kupenko/koa-api

-Static sample pages (prototype, this app has fixed version): https://koa-demo-db2.herokuapp.com/
+Static sample pages (prototype, without fixed as in this version by Vue): https://koa-demo-db2.herokuapp.com/